Favicon

 Managing OTP Access users

-OTP (One-Time Password) access is a Publication-level security option that allows you to share builds securely with external users — freelancers, QA studios, contractors — without requiring them to have an Applivery account or go through your SSO.
-This is particularly useful for organizations with strict SSO-only policies that need to share builds externally without relaxing their global authentication settings.
+OTP (One-Time Password) access is a Publication-level security option that allows you to share Builds securely with external users — freelancers, QA studios, contractors — without requiring them to have an Applivery account or go through your SSO.
+This is particularly useful for organizations with strict SSO-only Policies that need to share Builds externally without relaxing their global authentication settings.

 OTP access is configured per Publication and does not affect any other Publication or the global App Store authentication settings.

-OTP configuration can only be applied in edit mode — it must be set up after the publication has already been created.
+OTP configuration can only be applied in edit mode — it must be set up after the Publication has already been created.
 Enable it by setting security to "private" and enabling OTP in the dashboard, or by using the API endpoint described below to add users to the allowlist.

 OTP users are scoped to the specific Publication they accessed.
 They cannot browse or access other Publications in the App Store.